near/docs/docs/tutorials/zero-to-hero.md

 - `src/test.js` - Tests for the backend logic.

 The application will run automatically when you open it the first time.
 Click "Open Browser" button to interact with the app.
-> - Use `<snippet id='examples-start'/>` command from the IDE command line to restart the app.
+> - Use `yarn dev` command from the IDE command line to restart the app.
 You may need to terminate previous process e.g. by Ctrl + C.

 *Note, you can also run unit tests by using the `yarn test` command.*